softworkz/emby-wiki/Playlists.md

 There are two additional params, one of which must be specified:

 * MediaType (Audio/Video)
 * Ids - A comma delimited list of item id's to add to the playlist.
-MediaType can be omitted is this is supplied.
+MediaType can be omitted if this is supplied.

 ### Retrieving Playlists